G20 eyes faster economic reforms as cheap credit not enough for growth

 But they were behind schedule, the G20 communique indicated.

-“We are making progress toward our commitments (but)... more effort is needed for implementation,” the statement said.
+“We are making progress towards our commitments (but)... more effort is needed for implementation,” the statement said.

 Lagarde was even more explicit, making clear governments had for too long relied on the supply of cheap cash from central banks that have been running ultra-loose monetary policy.